 1.1 February 2012 Annual Review.

 General updates;

 Reference to overriding EU Directive added;

 New criteria for defining "Substitutable Capacity"

 at Interconnector exit points added (see

 paragraph 19m);

 Criteria for selecting Recipient NTS Exit Point

-added (see paragraph 28); Clarifications added to network analysis steps
+added (see paragraph 28);

+Clarifications added to network analysis steps

 following lessons learned with initial application of

 the methodology in 2011;

-Annex 1 - Diagrams updated.
+4.0 A = =:L 0040 Annex 1 - Diagrams updated.

 1.2 April 2012 No material changes following consultation.

 2.0 May 2012 Approved by the Authority without change

 2.1 February 2013 Updated for RIIO-T1.

 New terminology and Licence references

 General Updates

-Annex1 - Diagrams updated
+2.0 March 2042 Annex1 - Diagrams updated

 2.2 March 2013 Minor changes from 2.1 to correct typing,

 referencing and formatting errors.

 Link in paragraph 70 amended.

 Paragraph 26, Licence reference changed.

-14 0040 Submitted for Approval
+Submitted for Approval

-3.0 May 2013 V2.2 approved by the Authority subject to:
+3.0 May 2012 V2.2 approved by the Authority subject to:

-Paragraph 18 d: revised proposed change to
+3.0 May 2013 Paragraph 18 d: revised proposed change to

 remove potential for NG discretion.

 Paragraph 26 revised to give greater clarity to

-process for recipient NTS Exit Point selection and to Licence reference for revenue drivers
+process for recipient NTS Exit Point selection and

+to Licence reference for revenue drivers

 3.1 September 2013 Annual Review (informal consultation)

-J. 1 Jeptember 2013 Updated to align to Modification 0452: Introduction
+200.0111001 2010 Updated to align to Modification 0452:

-of the Planning and Advanced Reservation
+Introduction of the Planning and Advanced

-Capacity Agreement (PARCA)
+Reservation Capacity Agreement (PARCA)

 3.2 December 2014 Annual Review (formal consultation)

 Minor updates following informal consultation.

 Further review to align to Modification 0465V:

-Introduction of the Planning and Advanced
+'Introduction of the Planning and Advanced

 Reservation Capacity Agreement (PARCA),

 Weighted Average PARCA Security' and the

 revised Licence arrangement.

-ABOUT THIS STATEMENT
+About this Document ABOUT THIS STATEMENT

-This Exit Capacity Substitution Methodology Statement (the "Statement")1 describes the methodology that National Grid Gas plc ("National Grid") in its role as holder of the Gas Transporter Licence in respect of the NTS2 ("the Licence") will utilise to determine proposals for Exit Capacity Substitution and Exit Capacity Revision, i.e.:
+This Exit Capacity Substitution Methodology Statement (the "Statement") describes the methodology that National Grid Gas plc ("National Grid") in its role as holder of the Gas Transporter Licence in respect of the NTS2 ("the Licence") will utilise to determine proposals for Exit Capacity Substitution and Exit Capacity Revision, i.e.: